 ‘All the routes we’re launching have a strong profile in Hong Kong and the wider region,’ says Will Kerr-Muir, passenger network manager at Cathay Pacific.
 ‘We can see where passengers want to go and where they will appreciate a direct connection from Hong Kong.’

 When Dublin launches in June, Cathay Pacific will be the first airline to operate a non-stop service from Ireland to Asia – a fact that is causing ‘a huge amount of excitement in Ireland’, adds Ginns.
-Cathay Pacific is hoping to capture the growing corporate and cargo markets moving between Ireland and mainland China in industries such as technology, pharmaceuticals, aircraft leasing, seafood and agri-business.
+Cathay Pacific is hoping to capture the growing corporate and cargo markets moving between Ireland and the Chinese mainland in industries such as technology, pharmaceuticals, aircraft leasing, seafood and agri-business.
 Chinese students in Ireland are also a potential market for the new service.

 A seasonal service to Copenhagen launches in May, the airline’s first route launch into Scandinavia in recent memory and the only non-stop service from Hong Kong to the Danish capital.
 It will run until October.
 ‘Copenhagen is a popular tourist destination during the summer months,’ says Kerr-Muir.